 Skip to content

 Invasive species are non-native species that have detrimental impact on ecosystems and native species.
 Both aquatic and terrestrial invasive species can be spread through innocuous actions or activities like boating, fishing, hiking, land development, or even the transport of firewood.
-However, there are other, more direct actions that lead to the introduction of an invasive species such as releasing an aquarium pet into a waterway or lake.
+However, there are more direct actions that lead to the introduction of an invasive species such as releasing an aquarium pet into a waterway or lake.

 a close up of a leaf